SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 always containing a value.
-Writing that requirement as part of the code, using either of the approaches above, lets your code check that the requirement is true at run time.
+Writing that requirement as part of the code, using either of the approaches above, lets your code check that the requirement is true at runtime.

-For more information about enforcing data requirements and checking assumptions at runtime, see <doc:TheBasics#Assertions-and-Preconditions> below.
+For more information about enforcing data requirements and checking assumptions at runtime, see <doc:TheBasics#Assertions-and-Preconditions>.

 ### Implicitly Unwrapped Optionals